bustardcelly/blog-to-markdown/blog-posts/2014/02/18/cucumberjs-testling/index.md

 _For more infromation about other format options, please visit the latest [documentation regarding formats](https://github.com/bustardcelly/cucumberjs-browser/wiki/Formats) on the [cucumberjs-browser](https://github.com/bustardcelly/cucumberjs-browser)._

 ## TAP
 The [Test Anything Protocol](http://en.wikipedia.org/wiki/Test_Anything_Protocol) is a specification for reporting test information.
-The value of the sepcification is that it can be consumed by any test harness that recognizes it.
+The benefit of using such a specification is that it can be consumed by any test harness that recognizes it.

 You can output __TAP__ reports from [cucumberjs-browser](https://github.com/bustardcelly/cucumberjs-browser) using the `tap` value for the foromat option: